Viewliner

 The Viewliner is a single-level railroad car type operated by Amtrak on most long-distance routes operating east of Chicago.
+The Viewliner I fleet of 50 sleeping cars entered service in 1994.
+Several types of Viewliner II cars entered service beginning in the 2010s: 70 baggage cars entered service during 2015–2016; 25 dining cars during 2016–2019; 10 baggage–dormitory cars in 2019; and 25 sleeping cars in 2021.

-The first production cars, consisting of an order of 50 sleeping cars, entered service in 1994.
-From 2015-2016, 70 Viewliner II baggage cars entered service.
-The new baggage cars are used on all Amtrak trains with full baggage cars, both single-level and bi-level, and replaced all of the Heritage Fleet baggage cars that Amtrak inherited from the freight railroads when it was established in 1971.
-From 2016-2019, 25 Viewliner II dining cars entered service, which replaced all of the Heritage Fleet dining cars.
-In 2019, 10 Viewliner II baggage-dormitory cars entered service.
-The last cars to enter service were 25 Viewliner II sleeping cars in 2021.
+The Viewliner II baggage cars are used on all Amtrak trains with full baggage cars, both single-level and bi-level, and replaced all of the Heritage Fleet baggage cars that Amtrak inherited from the freight railroads when it was established in 1971.
+Similarly, the Viewliner II dining cars replaced all of the Heritage Fleet dining cars.

+History

 Early design

 In the 1980s, Amtrak was looking to replace its Heritage Fleet railcars, which had been in service as far back as the 1940s.
 While new Superliner cars were built starting in 1979, those cars were too tall to run on Amtrak's eastern routes because of clearance issues in and around both New York Pennsylvania Station and Baltimore Pennsylvania Station.

 Working with the Budd Company, Amtrak drafted plans for new single-level sleeping and dining cars that utilized a modular design where the interiors of the cars, especially the sleepers, were built in units separate from the exterior shell.
 These units contain all fixtures, electrical components, sewage and fresh water handling internally and are then mated with the car exterior shell upon assembly.
 This approach allows for easier maintenance and reconfiguration through removal and replacement of individual units.
 Access for this purpose is via a removable hatch on the side of the car, a distinguishing feature of the Viewliner series.
 Unlike the Superliners, occupants of both bunks in the bedrooms have an outside view.
 The design of the cars was created by Amtrak's design group, which received input from every department in the company.
 At the time of their introduction into service, Amtrak planned to assemble a fleet of over a thousand cars during the ten years after their introduction.